Dovev: History

-The moshav was founded in 1958 by immigrants and refugees to Israel from Morocco and Iran on the land of the depopulated Palestinian Arab village of Kafr Bir'im, northwest of the village site.
+The moshav was founded in 1958 by immigrants and refugees to Israel from Morocco and Iran on land near the depopulated Palestinian Arab village of Kafr Bir'im, northwest of the village site.
 It was named after David Bloch-Blumenfeld (Dovev is an acronym of his initials), one of the leaders of the Labor Movement in the land of Israel, who was a mayor of Tel Aviv.
 East of the moshav is a nature reserve, the pond of Dovev.

 Most residents of Dovev were evacuated due to safety concerns during the 1982 Lebanon War and again in Operation Grapes of Wrath in 1996.
 In 2006, four Katyusha rockets landed on the outskirts of the moshav, damaging fruit trees.

 During the Gaza war, northern Israeli border communities, including Dovev, faced targeted attacks by Hezbollah and Palestinian factions based in Lebanon, and were evacuated.

 On 1 November 2023, an anti-tank missile attack launched by Hezbollah operatives killed a 56-year-old Israeli civilian, an employee of the Israel Electric Corporation, and injured five workers who were repairing electric lines damaged in a prior assault.